 So, the reader is thinking he is reading an unbiased opinion about a product when he is actually reading a highly biased opinion.
 See what I am getting at?

-With the rise in popularity with native ads, the blur between content and advertisements is becoming greater.
+With the rise in popularity of native ads, the blur between content and advertisements is becoming greater.

-Simply labeling the native ad with a label such as “Advertisement”, “Sponsored”, “Suggested Post”, “Sponsored By” or “Presented By” could easily disclose to the reader that he is reading a paid advertisement without being intrusive.
+Simply labelling the native ad with a label such as “Advertisement”, “Sponsored”, “Suggested Post”, “Sponsored By”, or “Presented By” could easily disclose to the reader that he is reading a paid advertisement without being intrusive.

 Since native advertising can be quite profitable, you will always see some marketers pushing the envelope.
 Just be careful that you don’t cross that fine line.